-Most insurance companies are skeptical of soft tissue injury claims, and they usually have firm dollar figure ranges they are willing to pay to settle a case based on the type of injury.
-If a plaintiff demands more, the insurance company may refuse to settle.
-In many states, if the plaintiff wins a personal injury lawsuit after a court trial, but wins less than what the insurance company offered in settlement, the insurance company may able to charge the plaintiff for its litigation costs.
+Most insurance companies are skeptical of soft tissue injury claims, and they usually have firm dollar figure ranges they are willing to pay in order to settle a claim that's based solely on soft tissue injury.
+If a claimant demands more, the insurance company might refuse to settle.
+In some states, if the plaintiff wins a personal injury lawsuit after a court trial, but wins less than what the insurance company proposed in a documented settlement offer, the insurance company may be able to get reimbursement from the plaintiff for its litigation costs.
 So be careful when turning down an insurance adjuster's settlement offer.

-In a case with potentially high damages, the plaintiff may need to hire an expert witness to testify at a deposition about how the accident probably caused the injuries.
+In a case with potentially high damages, you may need to hire an expert witness to testify at a deposition about how the accident probably caused your injuries.
 In a smaller case, simply providing relatively convincing proof of the type of accident may be sufficient.
-In that instance, an insurance company is likely to already know that the plaintiff's claims of soft tissue injuries are typical for the type of accident.
-If the plaintiff also provides medical records, proof of a typical accident will probably lead the insurance company to offer a settlement or pay the claim.
+In that instance, an insurance company is likely to already know that claims of soft tissue injuries are typical for the type of accident, and if you also provide medical records, that may lead the insurance company to offer a fair settlement.

-If the injury occurred in a manner that does not involve a defendant’s insurer (in a civil battery case for example), the same kind of documentation and proof should convince a defense attorney to offer a similar settlement.
-However, because the defendant will be paying out of pocket, and there may be fewer prior similar cases on which to base a settlement, settling may be less cut and dry than when an insurance company is involved.
+If no insurance policy applies to the underlying incident (in a civil assault and battery case, for example), the same kind of documentation and proof should convince a defense attorney to offer a similar settlement.
+However, because the defendant will be paying out of pocket, and there may be fewer prior similar cases on which to base a settlement, settling may be less straightforward than it would be when an insurance company is involved.